nergalex/terraform-xc-gcp-ce/README.md

 ## Usage

-- Clone this repo with: `git clone --recurse-submodules https://github.com/f5devcentral/terraform-xc-aws-ce`
+- Clone this repo with: `git clone --recurse-submodules https://github.com/f5devcentral/terraform-xc-gcp-ce`
-- Enter repository directory with: `cd terraform-xc-aws-ce`
+- Enter repository directory with: `cd terraform-xc-gcp-ce`
 - Follow usage description in __topologies__ section
 - Multiple examples in example directory are available.
 Change to example directory that is to be deployed with `cd examples/<example_dir_name>`